-WASHINGTON, D.C. — The state of Utah on Dec.
-31 filed a brief in the U.S. District Court for the District of Columbia arguing that it has a right to file a brief in the lawsuit brought by Native American tribes and environmental groups that oppose the Trump administration’s decision to reduce the size of two national monuments, which the plaintiffs say was done to open the land for hydraulic fracturing activities (Grand Staircase Escalante Partners, et al. v.
-Donald J. Trump, et al., No. 17-2591, The Wilderness Society, et al. v.
-Donald J. Trump, et al., No. 17-2587, D. D.C., Hopi Tribe, et al. v.
-Donald Trump, et al., No. 17-2590, D. D.C. [consolidated]).
+WASHINGTON, D.C. — The Trump administration on July 31 filed a brief in the District of Columbia District Court contending that the U.S. Supreme Court case cited by Native American tribes in the dispute over President Donald J. Trump's decision to reduce the size of two national monuments for hydraulic fracturing purposes is "not on point" (Hopi Tribe, et al. v.
+Donald J. Trump, et al., No. 17-2590; Utah Diné Bikéyah, et al. v.
+Donald J. Trump, et al., No. 17-2605, Natural Resources Defense Council, et al. v.
+Donald J. Trump, et al., No. 17-2606, D. D.C. [consolidated]).

 OKLAHOMA CITY — With a "flood of inmates" in Oklahoma now challenging their state court convictions based on the U.S. Supreme Court's jurisdiction ruling in McGirt v.
 Oklahoma, the state attorney general on Aug.
 3 said he filed an appellate court brief in a murder case to get guidance from the court on how deal with cases affected by the high court's decision (Shaun Michael Bosse v.
 Oklahoma, No. PCD-2019-124, Okla.
 Crim.
 App).